swiftlang/swift-testing/Sources/Testing/Testing.docc/EnablingAndDisabling.md

 ## Overview

-Often, a test will only be applicable in specific circumstances.
+Often, a test is only applicable in specific circumstances.
 For instance, you might want to write a test that only runs on devices with particular hardware capabilities, or performs locale-dependent operations.
 The testing library allows you to add traits to your tests that cause runners to